TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Experimental details

-We also conducted experiments with the Omniglot dataset.
-We train a two-layer fully connected network with widths of 32 and 5 (1413 parameters) with 1000 meta-batches.
-We use 128 training tasks to facilitate training progress with this small network.
-The model’s input is a 36-dimensional feature vector extracted from the image by applying 2-dimensional FFT and dropping the edges to get the 6x6 images at the center.
-In this case, we encountered 428 negative eigenvalues of the Hessian.
-The effects of pruning on the rank of test tasks chosen from the training task set are shown in the first column of Table \ref{table: pruning_omniglot}.
-Tests with the degradation of those test tasks were also conducted, and the third to seventh columns of the table in Table \ref{table: pruning_omniglot} show the correlation coefficients between the degradation parameters and the ranks and the scores of the originally identical training tasks.
-Again, we see the values of correlation coefficients are increased by pruning to some extent, but those correlations are weaker than in the cases of MiniImagenet (Table \ref{tab: pruning}).
-A possible reason for the weak correlation with $\alpha$ is that the images of handwritten digits in Omniglot have small varieties of darkness, and the trained model is more agnostic about the darkness of the images.
-A possible reason for the weak correlation with the ratio is that the tasks in Omniglot are easier to adapt to than the tasks in MiniImagenet.
+\paragraph{Omniglot} We also conduct experiments with the Omniglot dataset.
+In this case, we encounter 428 negative eigenvalues of the Hessian.
+The effects of pruning on the self-rank are shown in the first column of Table \ref{table: pruning_omniglot}.
+Tests with the degradation of those test tasks are also conducted.
+Again, we observe that the correlations are improved to some extent by pruning.
+However, those correlations are weaker than in the cases of MiniImagenet (Table \ref{tab: pruning_mi}).
+A possible reason for the weak correlations is that the tasks in Omniglot are easier to adapt to than those in MiniImagenet, which makes the trained model less sensitive to degradation.